- AOS Training: Data Entry — Pathway 4

 Provision of out of hospital services presents a number of challenges to providers, including evaluation of the efficacy of program interventions, and with a diverse range of care models across all sectors there are an equally diverse range of accompanying outcome measures.

-Benchmarking allows the opportunity for comparison of similar service models and patient groups, and is invaluable to clinicians and other stakeholders in evaluating and improving models of care and service delivery, and facilitates a resultant standard of best practice.
+Benchmarking allows the opportunity for comparison of similar service models and patient groups, and is invaluable to clinicians and other stakeholders in evaluating and improving models of care and service delivery, facilitating a resultant standard of best practice.

 AROC was established with a main goal of improving clinical rehabilitation outcomes by benchmarking rehabilitation providers nationally.
 An original objective of AROC was expansion of data collection to the non-inpatient care setting having established inpatient data collection and benchmarking.
 The challenge to meeting this objective in an area with such a diverse range of care and service delivery lies in standardising the information collected, including the outcome measure.

 Implementation of the National Ambulatory Rehabilitation Benchmarking Initiative commenced in mid 2008.
-For Phase 1 of the initiative AROC invited all current members to participate via an Expression of Interest.
+During Phase 1 all members current at that time were invited to participate via an Expression of Interest.
 Participants in Phase 1 collaborated in refining the processes for data collection, analysis and reporting.

 The ambulatory dataset was reviewed and updated in tandem with the inpatient dataset.
 The Version 4 AROC dataset, incorporating items for both inpatient and ambulatory settings, was implemented on 1 July 2012.

 The AROC Online Data Dictionary (V4) is now available.
-Users can choose to browse through the AROC Data Dictionary and Guidelines Online, or download print friendly versions of the AROC Inpatient Data Dictionary and Guidelines or the AROC Ambulatory Data Dictionary and Guidelines.
+Users can choose to browse online or download the document.

 Proformas for data collection of the version 4 dataset are available.
 These may assist in ensuring that all the relevant data items are collected and entered.
 The proformas are available in Microsoft Word format, and can be modified to suit the needs of participant services as desired.